RiWieland/Data_Product_Generator/README.md

 ### Data mesh style Data Product
 The data products correspond in the file structure and the content to the Data Products defined in the apps/data_generator_simualtion/DP_ and are rolled out to the data sink defined in the docker compose.
+By default, the target of the roll out is on a file system.
+On the specificied path, a delta table is created.

 The data products consist of tables defined in the sub folders.
 Beside the name, the main components that is contained there is the table definition schema.